Ulrich Schmid

 Projects

-Here are some of my research projects:
+Here are some of my current and more recent research projects:

 The aim of the FATAL project is the development of the foundations of a modeling and analysis framework for fault-tolerant asynchronous VLSI circuits, by combining fault-tolerant distributed algorithms knowledge and experimental assessment of both radiation-induced failures and metastability.